MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline/README.md

 # Census Data Standardization and Analysis Pipeline

-This project aims to clean, process and analyzing census data.
-Standardization ensures data uniformity, accuracy, and accessibility of the census data for further analysis and visualization.
+This project is focused on the comprehensive cleaning, processing, and analysis of census data.
+The primary objective is to standardize the data, ensuring uniformity, accuracy, and easy accessibility.
+This standardization process is crucial for enabling more effective and meaningful analysis and visualization of the census data, thereby providing insights that are both accurate and reliable for decision-making and research purposes.

 ## Technologies Used:
 * **Python**: Leveraged for data cleaning, transformation, and automation of the processing pipeline.
 * **SQL**: Utilized for structured data querying and manipulation within relational databases.